balanced/balanced.github.com/_posts/2014-04-02-balanced-quarterly-update.md

 ## Balanced adds Bitcoin support via Partnership with Coinbase
 ![Balanced Bitcoin](http://i.imgur.com/VrMilSz.jpg)

-[From Techcrunch] (http://techcrunch.com/2014/02/20/balanced-coinbase-bitcoin/): *Coinbase will be listed as an option right alongside options for accepting credit card payments.
+[From Techcrunch](http://techcrunch.com/2014/02/20/balanced-coinbase-bitcoin/): *Coinbase will be listed as an option right alongside options for accepting credit card payments.
 Users who wish to pay with bitcoin will be prompted to log in to their Coinbase digital wallet — sort of like logging into Facebook Connect — and then they’ll be able to instantly have money deducted from their account.*

 ## Demoing On-Stage at Finovate
 ![Finovate Demo](http://i.imgur.com/PQF7sM5.jpg)